Contact Us for a Free Consultation (213) 542-0979

 Burden of Proof

 It also says the People have the burden of proof.
-That means, whoever is prosecuting the case — whether they be the District Attorney, the City Attorney, in a federal case the Assistant United States Attorney — they must prove the case, and if they don't prove the case then there's not any type of a guilty verdict.
+That means whoever is prosecuting the case — whether they be the District Attorney, the City Attorney, in a federal case, the Assistant United States Attorney — must prove the case.
+If they don't prove the case, then there is no type of guilty verdict.

-The bottom line is, if they don't prove the case, the defense can rest on the state of the evidence, meaning they can say listen, these guys haven't proved the case.
-I don't have to say a word because if they haven't proved all the elements of what they've charged the client with, it's a not guilty verdict.
+The bottom line is that if they don't prove the case, the defense can rest on the state of the evidence, meaning they can say, ' Listen, these guys haven't proved the case. ' I don't have to say a word because if they haven't proved all the elements of what they've charged the client with, it's a not-guilty verdict.
+This is an important aspect of the trial process, as it ensures that the burden of proof remains on the prosecution throughout the trial.

 Another thing it's talking about — and this is definitely true in criminal cases, and it's important that they put this because a lot of people think this way — just because somebody is charged doesn't mean they're guilty.
 Just because somebody is charged, you shouldn't be looking at that person in a negative light.
-You should keep an open mind, listen to the evidence and if the prosecutors can't prove their case then you should find the defendant not guilty.
+You should keep an open mind and listen to the evidence, and if the prosecutors can't prove their case, then you should find the defendant not guilty.

 Presumption of Innocence

-The instruction goes on by the Judge to the jury and it says a defendant in a criminal case is presumed to be innocent.
-This presumption requires that the People prove a defendant guilty beyond a reasonable doubt.
+The instruction continues from the Judge to the jury, stating that a defendant in a criminal case is presumed to be innocent.
+This presumption requires the Prosecution to prove a defendant guilty beyond a reasonable doubt.
 Whenever I tell you the People must prove something, I mean they must prove it beyond a reasonable doubt unless I specifically tell you otherwise.
+This means that the defendant is considered innocent until proven guilty, and the prosecution bears the burden of proof to establish guilt.

-This is where it starts to become very nebulous and confusing because they just keep mentioning the term reasonable doubt over and over again.
-I think what it really boils down to is, a jury is going to listen to the evidence and if they don't feel that this person should be convicted of this particular crime, they're going to find him not guilty.
+This is where it becomes very nebulous and confusing, as they repeatedly mention the term 'reasonable doubt.' ' I think what it really boils down to is a jury is going to listen to the evidence, and if they don't feel that this person should be convicted of this particular crime, they're going to find him not guilty.

-There are some other terms that they use, but they just keep saying beyond a reasonable doubt and presumption of innocence over and over again, thinking somehow that's going to explain exactly what the standard is, because really, that's what the jurors are looking at.
+There are some other terms that they use.
+Still, they just keep saying beyond a reasonable doubt and presumption of innocence over and over again, thinking somehow that's going to explain exactly what the standard is because, really, that's what the jurors are looking at.

-I've done a lot of trials and I see them come back and say, we don't totally understand this instruction, and they're really just looking for guidance on what the prosecutors have to prove and to what degree do they have to prove it.
+I've conducted numerous trials, and I've seen them come back and say, ' We don't totally understand this instruction,' and they're really just looking for guidance on what the prosecutors have to prove and to what degree they've to prove it.
 It's not just a preponderance of the evidence (more than 50%).
-It's something higher than that, but it really needs to be explained to the jurors and that's what I try to do in the closing argument when I look at this.
+It's something higher than that, but it really needs to be explained to the jurors, and that's what I try to do in the closing argument when I look at this.

 Proof Beyond a Reasonable Doubt

-So, the instruction goes on, proof beyond a reasonable doubt is proof that leaves you with an abiding conviction that the charge is true.
+So, the instruction goes on: proof beyond a reasonable doubt is proof that leaves you with an abiding conviction that the charge is true.
 The evidence need not eliminate all possible doubt because everything in life is open to some possible or imaginary doubt.
-You see how they're going back and forth.
+This is the essence of 'reasonable doubt, ' a concept that may seem nebulous but is crucial to our legal system.

-One side for the defense; one side for the prosecution.
-Obviously, when I argue I'm going to argue the defense point.
-When they look back ten years from now, they're going to have to say, okay, I feel confident that the person is guilty if that's their finding.
+One side represents the defense, and the other side represents the prosecution.
+Obviously, when I argue, I will argue the defense point.
+When they look back ten years from now, they're going to have to say, ' Okay, I feel confident that the person is guilty,' if that's their finding.

 The last thing the judge reads to the jury in a criminal case when they're talking about the whole concept of beyond a reasonable doubt is, in deciding whether the People have proved their case beyond a reasonable doubt, you must impartially compare and consider all of the evidence that was received throughout the entire trial.
-Unless the evidence proves the defendant guilty beyond a reasonable doubt, they are entitled to an acquittal and you must find them not guilty.
+The jury's role is to carefully evaluate the evidence presented by both sides and to determine whether the prosecution has proven the defendant's guilt beyond a reasonable doubt.
+Unless the evidence proves the defendant guilty beyond a reasonable doubt, they are entitled to an acquittal, and you must find them not guilty.

-Again, they're going to keep saying the term reasonable doubt without really spelling it out and explaining it.
-I just think that they feel — the Judges who put together these jury instructions in Los Angeles Criminal Courts — that that's just as good as they're going to do it, that it can't get much better than that and people are just going to have to listen to the evidence, get a feel for it and then make an informed decision about whether or not the prosecutors have brought enough evidence so they feel comfortable finding the defendant guilty, or if they feel the defense has put on a very strong argument, they feel confident finding the defendant not guilty.
+Again, they will continue to use the term' reasonable doubt' without clearly defining it or explaining it.
+I just think that they feel — the Judges who put together these jury instructions in Los Angeles Criminal Courts — that that's just as good as they're going to do it, that it can't get much better than that.
+People are just going to have to listen to the evidence, get a feel for it, and then make an informed decision about whether or not the prosecutors have brought enough evidence so they feel comfortable finding the defendant guilty or if they feel the defense has put on a very strong argument, they feel confident finding the defendant not guilty.

 About the Author